anisurrahman0621/Internal_Combustion_Engine_Research/README.md

 ### Missing Files

 The original csv files containing the pressures are not uploaded to the repository.
-I took this class a few years ago and had to change computers since then.
+I conducted this research a few years ago and had to change computers since then.
 I didn't fully recover all of the files I needed to.
 I also lost some of the functions/methods I created to simplify reptitive codes.
 I no longer have accesss to my courses from school so the program won't run on a different computer.